olajumokeowolabi/Portfolio/README.md

 *A glimpse of some of the projects I've been working on.*

-**Simulated ISO 27001:2022 compliance programme — GRC portfolio project demonstrating ISMS scoping, control mapping, gap analysis, and audit readiness documentation.**
+**Simulated ISO 27001:2022 compliance programme a GRC portfolio project demonstrating ISMS scoping, control mapping, gap analysis, and audit readiness documentation.**

 ![image](1 anietie etuk data analytics car project.jpeg)

 The sinking of the Titanic is one of the most infamous shipwrecks in history.